andyptr/andyptr.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-orange?logo=Jupyter)](Projects/01_OPF_Multi_Objective.html)

-In this project, I developed a multi-objective opf algorithm by adapting a second-order conic programming (SOCP) convex relaxation.
+<div style="text-align: justify">In this project, I developed a multi-objective opf algorithm by adapting a second-order conic programming (SOCP) convex relaxation.
 The developed algorithm can also be used to solve a conventional load-flow problem.

-The proposed algorithm shows a signficant computational speed improvement compared to commercial solver and higher accuracy compared to the conventional OPF techniques i.e., linear/DC load flow.
+The proposed algorithm shows a signficant computational speed improvement compared to commercial solver and higher accuracy compared to the conventional OPF techniques i.e., linear/DC load flow.</div>

 <center><img src="Projects/images/01/OPF.png"/></center>